-Description The subjects comprise an ex-local authority mid terraced two storey villa.
-Accommodation ON GROUND FLOOR: Entrance Hallway, Lounge/Dining Area, Kitchen.
-ON FIRST FLOOR: Landing, Two Bedrooms, Bathroom.
-Gross internal floor area (m2) 70 or thereby.
-Neighbourhood and location The property is situated within an established residential area comprising various house types and styles some of which are similar to the property under report.
-Shopping, educational, social and transport facilities are located within a convenient distance.
-Age Approximately 29 years.
+Description The subjects comprise an ex-Local Authority end terraced two storey villa.
+Accommodation On Ground Floor: Entrance Hallway, Lounge, Kitchen.
+On First Floor: First Floor Landing, Two Bedrooms, Shower Room.
+Gross internal floor area (m2) GA or thoroby 64 or thereby.
+Neighbourhood and location The property is situated within an ex-Local Authority housing development, where a number of properties are now privately owned.
+Local amenities are conveniently located.
+Age Approximately 70 years.
 Weather Wet and overcast, following a period of unsettled weather conditions.
-Chimney stacks None.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Brick construction with a pointed finish.
+The adjacent flashings appear to be formed in lead.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and overlaid with tiles.
-I was able to inspect the roof space and gained access from a hatch within the first floor landing.
-The roof is built of timber trusses
+If the bound we will be the subsection of the section of If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so. may be taken by other means if the Surveyor deems it safe

-Roofing including roof space and boarded over with sarking material.
-Insulation material is laid between the ceiling joists.
+Roofing including roof space hatch within the first floor landing.
+The roof is built of timber trusses and boarded over with sarking material.
+Insulation material is laid between and over the ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material, consisting of half round gutters discharging in round downpipes.
+Rainwater units are of PVC material, consisting of half-round gutters discharging into round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are assumed to be of cavity brick construction with an external finish of render.
-There are sub floor ventilators to lower walls.
+The outer walls are of cavity brick construction with an external finish of render.
+There is external wall insulation installed and there are sub-floor ventilators to the lower walls.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 Windows and external doors are of uPVC double glazed type.
-There are timber fascia/soffit boards.
-External decorations Visually inspected.
-External decoration has a painted finish.
+There are uPVC fascia boards.
+External decorations There is no external decoration noted.
 Conservatories / porches None.
 Communal areas None.
-Garages and permanent outbuildings None.
+Garages and permanent outbuildings Visually inspected.
+There is a detached garage of timber construction with a pitched and felt roof covering.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front and rear of the property, these being laid out in concrete paving and timber decking.
-Boundary divisions are marked by timber fencing and masonry walls.
+Calling around and boundaries There are garden grounds to the front and rear of the property, these being laid out in concrete paving and stone chips.
+There is a